To Ring Lardner

-Over dinner the other night, I was asked for the umpteenth time: what had brought us to this part of the world, isolated as we were, in a small village where nobody knew us?
-What was it that had impelled our decision to move here?
-I paused and reflected that it could only have been an attack of temporary insanity.
-One of those spur of the moment decisions that affect you for the rest of your life and you end up wondering how it all started.
+The other night, among our dinner guests was a childless couple, recently installed in the village.
+We were finishing our desserts when someone asked the gentleman what had brought them to this part of the world, isolated as they were in a small town where nobody knew them?
+What was it that had impelled their decision to move here?
+After a pause, gently stroking the glass of brandy in his hands, he reflected that it could only have been an attack of temporary insanity, one of those spur of the moment decisions that end up affecting you for the rest of your life and you end up wondering how it all began.
+The pleasant table talk that had gone on throughout the dinner suddenly ceased, and with all eyes upon him we listened to him carefully as he told his story.

 “Let’s go have a look!”
 I suggested, thinking back to all the dogs I’d had since childhood, filled with fond recollections of some of my dearest friends.